DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/architecture.rst

   optimizers for jobs submission and scheduling.
 The 4 executors that are run are: InputData, JobPath, JobSanity, JobScheduling.

 The optimizer executors are necessary for the WMS.
 They should be installed using the :ref:`system administrator console <system-admin-console>` and they can also be duplicated.

+For detailed information on each of these components, please do refer to the WMS :ref:`Code Documentation<code_documentation>`.